 - kiwi fruit

-It’s important for children to eat healthily to make sure they are getting all the energy and nutrients they need to grow and develop properly.
-For information on helping your child eat a healthy, balanced diet, go to:
+It's important for children to eat healthily to make sure they're getting all the energy and nutrients they need to grow and develop properly.